Ray0907/system-design-interview/README.md

 ## Cache architecture

 - Cache is extremely important for a news feed system.
 We divide the cache tier into 5 layers

   - News Feed: It stores IDs of news feeds
   - Content: It stores every post data.
 Popular content is stored in hot cache
   - Social Graph: It stores user relationship data
   - Action: It stores info about whether a user liked a post, replied a post, or took other actions on a post
   - Counters: It stores counters for like, reply, follower, following, etc

+  # Design A Chat System

+  - Storage
+    - Selecting the correct storage system that supports all of our use cases is crucial.
+We recommend key-value stores for the following reasons
+      - Key-value stores allow easy horizontal scaling
+      - Key-value stores provide very low latency to access data
+      - Relational databases do not handle long tail of data well.
+When the indexes grow large, random access is expensive
+      - Key-value stores are adopted by other proven reliable chat applications